What are Functional Medicine and Integrative Medicine?

 If I have to cancel, what do I do?

 Please do this as early as possible.
-We respectfully ask for at least 24 hours to avoid fees.
+We respectfully ask for at least 24 hours’ notice.
+No-show fees are $50.

 I want an earlier appointment.
 Is there a wait list?